 Then I discovered rag quilts (thank you Pinterest!) and I knew exactly what I would make.
 I bought a couple of layer cakes of Moda’s Mod Century, flannel for the centres and some dimple dot minky for the backs.
 I chose to ignore the advice that 10″ squares were not the best size to use for a lap quilt and fashioned two quilts from the selected fabric.

-Electric Quilt as I have neither the floor space nor the peace (two little boys who like to help) and I have to say I was very pleased with the results.
+I worked up my fabric layouts on Electric Quilt as I have neither the floor space nor the peace (two little boys who like to help) and I have to say I was very pleased with the results.
 While I like the rag quilt seams I prefer bound edges so that I did with matching cotton.
 They were a huge hit.
 They have been used almost daily ever since, perfect for snggling under in the evening after work, for reading, for watching TV.

 Given the success of my Christmas gifts I decided what better to gift my niece for her fourth birthday.
 This time I selected fabrics featuring pink and turquoise, her favourite colours.
 I opted for a few fabrics from Michael Miller’s Happy Hills range and teamed them up with some Tiny Ginghams and a few squares of Riley Blake’s White Contrary Circles.